Little green woodpecker: Distribution and habitat

-The little green woodpecker is found in West Africa, in Senegal, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast and Ghana.
-Its range would extend east to South Sudan, Uganda, Angola and the Democratic Republic of the Congo if C. cailliautii permista were included in this species.
+The little green woodpecker is widely distributed across tropical Africa.
 Its habitat is edges of primary and secondary forests, clearings, and mosaics of forest and shrub, at elevations up to 1000 m.

 Behaviour

 This woodpecker eats arboreal ants.
 Its calls are a plaintive huweeeeh, a harsh whee, kewik, three to four teeay notes, and teerweet.
 It excavates nests in nests of ants and termites.
 It breeds in August and possibly in March and April.

-Status
+Conservation status

 Logging and clearing of forests appears to be causing a population increase because the bird prefers open habitats.
 The species has a large range and increasing population, so the IUCN has assessed it as a least-concern species.